A Data-Driven Edge-Preserving D-bar Method for Electrical Impedance Tomography: Introduction

 In general, noise-robust solutions of ill-posed inverse problems are based on complementing indirect and unstable measurement data with {\em a priori} information.
 The transform domain of the D-bar method organizes the measurement information neatly into a stable part ($|k|<R$) and unknown/unstable part ($|k|\geq R$).
 Roughly speaking, information about the high frequencies of the unknown conductivity are missing from EIT data.

 What kind of {\em a priori} information do we have?
 In many applications of EIT it is reasonable to assume that the conductivity is piecewise constant with crisp boundaries between the homogeneous regions.
 Those boundaries have significant high-frequency content which is not stably represented in the data.
 Modern imaging science provides several options for sharpening blurred images, which may help to recover the edges in the true conductivity.
-The most straightforward edge-sharpening approach, the Perona-Malik anisotropic diffusion approach \cite{Perona1990} (see \cite{Shah1996,Weickert1998} for its generalizations) proved insufficient due to either too smooth edges or instability at high gradients.
-However, the technique that proposed by Ambrosio and Tortorelli \cite{Ambrosio1990} as an approximation to the classical Mumford-Shah image segmentation functional \cite{Mumford1985} worked excellently.
-Areas separate nicely and develop constant values, while the gradient can be controlled by the auxiliary variable of the model.
+The most straightforward edge-sharpening approach, the Perona-Malik anisotropic diffusion approach \cite{Perona1990} (see \cite{Shah1996,Weickert1998} for its generalizations) proved insufficient in our work due to either too smooth edges or instability at high gradients.
+We therefore used the technique proposed by Ambrosio and Tortorelli \cite{Ambrosio1990} as an approximation to the classical Mumford-Shah image segmentation functional \cite{Mumford1985}.
+With this method, areas separate nicely and develop constant values, while the gradient can be controlled by the auxiliary variable of the model.
 This functional has been widely used in image processing, see for instance \cite{Chambolle1995a,Erdem2009,Jung2011}.
-On the other hand the approach is rather uncommon for inverse problems, there are a few examples in signal restoration \cite{Helin2011} and particular for EIT imaging \cite{Rondi2001}.
+On the other hand the approach is rather uncommon for inverse problems, there are a few examples in signal restoration \cite{Helin2011}, X-ray tomography \cite{Ramlau2007}, and particular for EIT imaging \cite{Rondi2001}.
+A recent paper utilizes a Perona-Malik prior for Bayesian inversion in EIT imaging \cite{Harhanen2014}.

 It is well-known that minimizing the Ambrosio-Tortorelli (AT) functional can be used to sharpen and segment blurry images \cite{Ambrosio1990,Shah1996}.
 The image flows in time according to a nonlinearly deforming diffusivity.
 High gradients in the initial image will develop sharp edges, while slowly varying regions will tend to constant-value areas in the final image.
 See Section \ref{sec:AD} for more information about AT.
 Simply minimizing the AT functional for the blurry D-bar reconstruction will introduce edges, but we need to ensure that the change is for the better.
-In particular in medical imaging applications we need to avoid introducing artefacts.
-We propose controlling the AT flow using the measured EIT data.
+In particular in medical imaging applications we need to avoid introducing artifacts.
+We propose controlling the AT flow via the measured EIT data.